NivedithaKarthikeyan/LandregistryApp/docs/source/deployToRopsten/guide.rst

         "projectId": "305c137050..."
     }

-TIP: Instead of a ``secrets.json`` file, you can use whatever secret-management solution you like for your project.
+TIP: Instead of a ``secrets.json`` file, you can use whatever secret management solution you like for your project.
-A popular and simple option is to use dotenv for injecting secrets as environment variables.
+A popular and simple option is to use ``dotenv`` for injecting secrets as environment variables.

-We can now test out that this configuration is working by listing the accounts we have available for the Ropsten network.
+We can now test that this configuration is working by listing the accounts we have available for the Ropsten network.
 Remember that yours will be different, as they depend on the mnemonic you used. ::

     $ truffle console --network ropsten